BioBoost/course_programming_from_base_to_ace/docs/introduction/01_introduction_to_computer_programming/README.md

     * Machine code
     * Low level code

-12. What is a big advantage of programming language that is interpreted instead of compiled?
+12. What is a big advantage of a programming language that is interpreted instead of compiled?

     * Faster execution
     * Faster development